SevenShepherd/SevenShepherd.github.io/_posts/2024-08-21-repent-means-turn.markdown

 > Therefore repent and <span style="font-weight:bold;color:Goldenrod;">turn back</span> so that your sins may be wiped out, &mdash; Acts 3:19 NET
 >
->> <span style="font-size:0.8em;">3:19 Repent . . . and turn to God. <span style="font-weight:bold;color:Goldenrod;">Repentance is turning away from sin.</span> Faith is turning to God for salvation.
+>> <span style="font-size:0.8em;">3:19 Repent . . . and turn to God. <span style="font-size:1.2em;font-weight:bold;color:Goldenrod;">Repentance is turning away from sin.</span> Faith is turning to God for salvation.
 See 2:38 and note. times of refreshing.
 The blessings and glories of the Messianic age, synonymous with “the time . . . for God to restore everything” (v.
 21).
-Though the kingdom of God has been inaugurated through the life, death, and resurrection of Jesus, it is yet to be consummated in the future. &mdash; The NIV Biblical Theology Study Bible, 165 scholars (100+ NIV; 65 Study); Universities of Cambridge, Oxford, Harvard, Yale, California, London, Belfast, Claremont, Denver, Westminister, & Dallas.</span>
+Though the kingdom of God has been inaugurated through the life, death, and resurrection of Jesus, it is yet to be consummated in the future. &mdash; The NIV <span style="font-weight:bold;color:Purple;">Biblical Theology Study Bible,</span> <span style="font-size:1.2em;font-weight:bold;color:DarkOrchid;">165 scholars</span> <span style="font-weight:bold;color:Purple;">(100+ NIV; 65 Study); Universities of Cambridge, Oxford, Harvard, Yale, California, London, Belfast, Claremont, Denver, Westminister, & Dallas.</span></span>

 The message that <span style="font-style:italic;">&ldquo;There is forgiveness of sins for all who repent.&rdquo;</span> should be preached to the entire world in the name of Jesus Christ (Luke 24:47; Acts 2:38; 3:19; 5:31).